 Founded in 1902, Allen & Gledhill is now one of Singapore’s largest firms, with over 300 lawyers.
-The arbitration practice, now around 30-lawyers strong according to internal estimates, is led by partners Andrew Yeo, Dinesh Dhillon and Edwin Tong.
-The firm has been recognised for its specialist expertise in construction and property disputes.
-It has handled arbitrations under ICC and SIAC rules, as well as UNCITRAL cases, within and outside Singapore.
-The firm appeared for the first time in the GAR 100 last year.
+The arbitration practice, now around 30-lawyers strong, is led by partners Andrew Yeo, Dinesh Dhillon and Edwin Tong.
+The firm has been recognised for its expertise in con-struction and property disputes.
+It has handled cases at the Singapore International Arbitration Centre (SIAC) as well as ICC and UN-CITRAL cases, within and outside Singapore.

 Who uses it?

-In the past couple of years, the firm has acted for a consortium of international banks in a SIAC arbitration over a US$350 million claim by a purchaser of distressed assets; a major power generation company in a US$100 million dispute with an energy company (said to be a test case to determine the effect of the restructuring of the gas industry on long-term gas supply contracts); and a Fortune 500 company in a US$50 million SIAC arbitration against a Singapore government-linked company over a chemical production facility.
+In the past few years, the firm has acted for a consortium of international banks in an SIAC arbitration over a US$350 million claim by a purchaser of distressed assets; a major power generation company in a US$100 million dispute with an energy company (said to be a test case to determine the effect of the restructuring of the gas industry on long-term gas supply contracts); and a Fortune 500 company in a US$50 million SIAC claim against a Singapore government-linked company over a chemical production facility.

-Other clients include Lufthansa in an arbitration and ensuing court battle with a Thai provider of IT services; a Singapore trading arm of the world’s largest private sector coal company; a state-owned Chinese company; and companies listed on the Mumbai and Malaysian stock exchanges.
+Other clients include Lufthansa in arbitration and litigation with a Thai provider of IT services; a Singapore trading arm of the world’s largest private-sector coal company; a Chinese state-owned company; and companies listed on the Mumbai and Malaysian stock ex-changes.

 One Marina Boulevard, #28-00